-- ✓ Variety: Personally, I enjoy the variety of tasks and challenges found in property management.
+✓ Variety: Personally, I enjoy the variety of tasks and challenges found in property management.
 Sure, some aspects of it are repetitious.
-Rent's due every month after all.
-But for the most part, every day in property management is something new. - Interaction with different people: If you're a people person, you'll find that property management is a great opportunity to meet all types of people.
-Not everyone you encounter will be someone you want to make your close friend, but you'll certainly have the chance to work with a smorgasbord of personalities.
+Rent is due every month, and all properties require ongoing care and maintenance.
+But for the most part, every day in property management is something new.